cryptosphere/cryptosphere/README.md

 adversaries with vast resources, expertise, and manpower.

-It is the opinion of the creators of this software that if the NSA wants to compromise this software (or *any* software-only cryptosystem) will be able to, both by finding flaws in this software and exploiting endpoint vulnerabilities (e.g. unpatched OS vulnerabilities/zero days).
+It is the opinion of the creators of this software that if the NSA wants to compromise this software (or *any* software-only cryptosystem) they will be able to, both by finding flaws in this software and exploiting endpoint vulnerabilities (e.g. unpatched OS vulnerabilities/zero days).

 We do not claim to be NSA-proof because we do not think it's a responsible claim for software of this nature to make.